andressiri/alkemy-full-stack/README.md

   ## Motivation for the project

   This is a project developed for the [Full Stack Challenge JS](https://drive.google.com/file/d/1LUY2tZ_OhShoSE2g9cYGGKM1ioFj0MhE/view?usp=sharing) of [Alkemy's](https://www.alkemy.org/) acceleration.
-I took it as a personal defiance making it in the lesser time possible with a ten days deadline and apply the recently acquired knowledge of PostgreSQL, Sequelize, Redux Toolkit and Material UI, strengthening the React practice.
+I took it as a personal defiance making it in the lesser time possible with a ten days deadline and apply the recently acquired knowledge of `PostgreSQL`, `Sequelize`, `Redux Toolkit` and `Material UI`, strengthening the `React` practice.

   ## Build status